davisonio/darkage/README.md

 * New lamp texture
 * New mud and mud lump texture
 * Add some more stairs, fix existing stairs
-* Fixes problems with light emmiting nodes
+* Fixes problems with light emitting nodes
 * Fix caves generating in blocks which are not ground content
 * Remove textures32 folder, code cleanup